 What’s the average career length of a stuntman?
 Does everybody go on to become a stunt coordinator?

 The setup’s the same, but TV’s a lot faster moving.
 You can travel there, have a quick rehearsal, do it and go home, whereas with films you get a lot more rehearsal time.
 It’s 98% waiting around, 2% adrenalin on film.
-I like TV, that’s why I’m based here now, because the whole North West area is great for TV series.
-There’s some great production companies here and the idea is to supply stunts services directly to the TV industry.
+I like TV, that’s why I’m based here now because the whole North West area is great for TV series.
+There are some great production companies here and the idea is to supply stunts services directly to the TV industry.

 Is that why you’re now based here at The Sharp Project?